• Home

 Recommended Video

 • The real source was the U.S. Supreme Court’s ruling that President Trump’s “Liberation Day” tariffs are illegal, temporarily reducing the U.S. trade tariff rate to zero, and Trump’s chaotic reaction to it.
 Trump immediately insisted he would impose a global rate of 10%, then hours later said it would be 15%, and then shortly after that the White House said it would be 10%, possibly followed by 15% at some point in the future.
-In the last 24 hours, Trump has also vowed “terrible” things to come in trade policy, which he believes he can impose “in a much more powerful and obnoxious way.”
+In the past 24 hours, Trump has also vowed “terrible” things to come in trade policy, which he believes he can impose “in a much more powerful and obnoxious way.”

 • The fictitious source was the Citrini Research post on Substack, which imagined a future in 2028 in which AI destroys so many jobs that it sends the economy into a doom spiral.
 Software stocks declined 3.82% yesterday, in large part because of the fear, uncertainty, and doubt in the note.
-“The declines included IBM [down 13.15%] posting its worst day since the 2000 tech bubble burst,” Jim Reid and his team at Deutsche Bank told clients this morning.
+“The declines included IBM [down 13.15%], posting its worst day since the 2000 tech bubble burst,” Jim Reid and his team at Deutsche Bank told clients this morning.

-This morning, more sober heads on Wall Street and in the City of London are pointing out that maybe the stock markets shouldn’t be selling off based on a blog post that opens by denying it is “AI doomer fan-fiction.”
+Also this morning, more sober heads on Wall Street and in the City of London are pointing out that maybe the stock markets shouldn’t be selling off based on a blog post that opens by denying it is “AI doomer fan-fiction.”

-As the Financial Times put it: “The stock market has reached the point where blog posts cause significant stock moves, or at least where people think that they do…the Citrini fuss is further evidence that we are in an expensive market that is looking for an excuse to fall, for reasons that are probably wider than just AI.”
+As the Financial Times put it: “The stock market has reached the point where blog posts cause significant stock moves, or at least where people think that they do … The Citrini fuss is further evidence that we are in an expensive market that is looking for an excuse to fall, for reasons that are probably wider than just AI.”

 The Wall Street Journal had a similar take: “Nothing underlines the sensitivity of stocks right now quite like what happened on Monday, when one of the factors behind the Dow’s 800-point drop was a 7,000-word hypothetical.”